JadePhoen-x/Godot-Style-Guide/README.md

 <a name="classorganization"></a>
 ### 3.1 Class Organization
-Source files should contain only one public type, although multiple internal classes are allowed.
+Source files should ALWAYS have a declared `class_name`.

-Source files should be given the name of the public class in the file.
+Source files should be given the name of the class in the file.

-Organize namespaces with a clearly defined structure,

 Class members should be alphabetized, and grouped into sections:
 * signals